Hypheme/harmonized.js/README.md

 `Store`.
 The rest is handled automatically.
 When you save an `Item`, the app state is synced with the connected backend and database endpoint.

-Sometimes you want to do something fancy that we haven't added to harmonized (like adding a authentication header to your HTTP request, or modifying the state before you send it to the backend or when receiving it).
-For this, you can add middleware to a `Transporter` or `ClientStorage`.

 ## Modularity

 Harmonized is build with modularity in mind.
 We know that every backend is a little different, maybe